-Between 2010 and 2017, the number of students transferring from Arizona's community colleges to an in-state, public university increased by 18% to 10,853, despite declining enrollments.
+Since 2014, the number of students transferring from NPC to an in-state, public university has remained relatively stable, despite declining enrollments.
 In addition, the percentage of transfers who earned an AGEC and/or degree prior to transferring has increased, indicating that the transfer process is becoming more efficient and cost effective.